-The result is shown in Fig. 4.
+You should see something like Fig. 4.
 Plot the center of mass as well, by opening plot.tcl and changing the var variable to "Center of mass".
 This can be accomplished by simply commenting the first set var line, and uncommenting the other:

-'''

-#set var "atom 1: phi"

-set var "Center of mass"
+#set var "atom 1: phi" set var "Center of mass"

-'''